 POST UPDATE: The recipe can be found by clicking on this link: Best Homemade Italian Pizza di Angela.

 Here is a sneak preview:

-Today, I shared my mom’s recipe for a pizza crust that is soft and chewy.
-A simple, home-style pizza dough recipe that can be made without the use of fancy equipment and special flour.
+Today, I shared my mom’s recipe for a homemade pizza dough that makes a crust that is crisp yet soft and chewy.
+A simple, homemade pizza dough recipe that can be made without the use of fancy equipment and special flour.
 This Easy Homemade Pizza Dough Recipe di Angela will provide you with the perfect crust for all of your favorite toppings.

 - 1 teaspoon active dry yeast